10 min read

 That's why in our Tradecraft PDF I lay the text out in two columns rather than spanning the whole page.

-Once you nail the eBook creation process you'll be able to make multiple lead magnets about specific topics available on your site.
+Once you nail the ebook creation process you'll be able to make multiple lead magnets about specific topics available on your site.
 You'll be adding lots of new subscribers to your email list in no time.
-The only question now is what will the topic for your first eBook giveaway be?
-Tell us about your ideas in the comments!
+The only question now is what will the topic for your first ebook giveaway be?